Epistimis/com.epistimis.uddl.parent/GETTING_STARTED.md

 ## Installing Relevant Open Source Tools.
 1. Install a current version of the Java JDK.
 You can download [Temurin, an open source JDK from this page](https://www.eclipse.org/downloads/).
 2. Install [Gradle](https://gradle.org).
 There is a version installed with Eclipse but it isn't current - and you'll need the current version.
+It should be at least version 7.6.
 3. Install [Eclipse](https://www.eclipse.org).
 Download the installer - you will need to click through several screens to pick the installer appropriate for you.
 You should be downloading Eclipse IDE 2022-12.
 When you start the installer, select **Eclipse IDE for Java and DSL Developers** (see screenshot)